-Our senses deceive us at times.
+Our senses and biases deceive us at times.
 “I thought I saw Sue.
 It looked like her, but it was a lookalike.”
 “I thought I heard a burglar, but it was a mouse.
 I could have sworn that it was someone in the kitchen.
 I came downstairs with my baseball bat.”
-Our senses can fool us, but the Word of God does not fool us if we interpret it in its context.
+Our senses can fool us, but the Word of God does not deceive us if we interpret it in its context.

 No single church has the right to possess the exclusive right to interpret the Bible.
 If a single church had this right, no individual would be responsible for understanding Scripture for himself; he would have to depend on what someone told him.
 We place ourselves at risk if we blindly accept what a given church teaches.

 Each of us must take responsibility to understand the Word for ourselves.
 Every Christian has the Scripture and the Holy Spirit to help him understand the Bible for himself.
 The issue is not what your church teaches but what the Word teaches.
 It is not what your preacher teaches but what the Bible teaches.
 What does the Bible teach?